 Meet our graduate students

 Our department is home to an active graduate student community, with about 90 students enrolled in either the MA or the PhD program.
 Some of our graduate students are profiled below.
-Our graduate students' association organizes events and activities such as a work-in-progress colloquium and an annual graduate student conference.
-Feel free to contact our EGSA president, Patrick Williams, for a student's eye view of the program, and check out the EGSA's Facebook group page, Instagram, and Twitter for information on upcoming events.
+Our graduate students' association , the English Graduate Students' Association, organizes events and activities such as a work-in-progress colloquium and an annual graduate student conference.
+Feel free to contact EGSA President Kirsten Bussière for a student's eye view of the program, and check out the EGSA's Facebook group page, Instagram, and Twitter for information on upcoming events.

 Our faculty supervise PhD and MA thesis students across the historical spectrum, and are particularly well equipped to support graduate research in the following areas:

 - History of the book/print culture/manuscript studies (from the medieval period to the 20th century)

 - Literature and science (including biomedical science, vitalism, environmental studies, the history of science and technology)